 Diana, Princess of Wales Memorial Playground is located in Kensington Gardens next to Hyde Park.
 This magical wonderland is inspired by the stories of Peter Pan and attracts over one million visitors annually.
 The play area includes a pirate ship, teepees, a beach, toys and sculptures.
 The tranquil setting amidst trees and plants make it a pleasurable environment for supervising parents.

 If you visit Hamleys, don’t expect to come out empty handed.
 As the children browse the store excitedly, they will find every cartoon, TV or film character they love before their eyes, and on a large scale.
 The store has a huge selection of preschool and soft toys, dolls such as Barbie, action games and figures, building materials such as LEGO, Playmobil and Meccano, and much more.
 This is every child’s dream!

 Cuddle animals at a city farm

-If Lego® is the toy of choice in your household then Legoland® Windsor is the perfect day trip.
+If Lego® is the toy of choice in your household then LEGOLAND® Windsor is the perfect day trip.
 Experience the thrill of over 50 interactive activities, including water rides, a pirate trail, Viking fleet and recreated cities from around the world.
 The attractions are aimed at 2-12 year olds and includes a dedicated Duplo Valley for the tiny tots.
-Meet all your favourite Lego® characters and more in this beautiful park.
+Meet all your favorite LEGO® characters and more in this beautiful park.

 To find more ideas and inspiration for your next family trip to London, check out the Day out with the Kids Guide and Visit London.
-The Radisson Blu Portman Hotel, London is centrally located and minutes from Hyde Park, the West End and Oxford Street making the perfect base for discovering the city.
+The Radisson Blu Edwardian Berkshire Hotel and the Radisson Blu Edwardian, Hampshire are both centrally located and minutes from Hyde Park, the West End and Oxford Street making the perfect base for discovering the city.